NAME

 DropSite::setdrop path subpath dropover drop ?force?

 Used only by Slab widgets that have not been ported to Snit, and therefore use the BWidget base class "Widget".
-This command provides a simple way to call register during a BWidget creation or configuration. setdrop verifies the modification flag of options dropenabled and droptypes and calls register if needed according to the options values and dropover and drop arguments. dropovercmd and dropcmd are obtained from command arguments.
+This command provides a simple way to call register during a BWidget creation or configuration. setdrop verifies the modification flag of options -dropenabled and -droptypes and calls register if needed according to the options values and dropover and drop arguments. -dropovercmd and -dropcmd are obtained from command arguments.